Let’s Build a Reactive UI Framework – Part 1: Data Flow

 And sometimes when doing more complex debugging, we’ll need access to

-that powers a given Atom
+the Reactor that powers a given Atom or Calc.

 Let’s modify our API primitives like so: